-The Group leases staff dormitories, transportation equipment, and office facilities with lease terms of 2 to 5 years.
-Some lease contracts stipulate that upon the expiration of the lease period, which can extend to the same period as original contracts.
+The Company leases offices and transportation equipment, with lease terms of 2 to 5 years.
+Some leases contain extension options exercisable up to the same period as original contract before the end of the contract period.

-These are short-term lease the Group leases staff dormitories and some leases, with lease terms within one year.
-The Group has elected not to recognize right-of-use assets and lease liabilities for these leases.
+These are short-term lease the Company leases staff dormitories and some lease, with lease terms within one year.
+The Company has elected not to recognize right-of-use assets and lease liabilities for these leases.